 - We celebrate all progress, no matter how small, but we also dedicate space in our Forum for announcements at the following nine word-count levels: 15,000 words; 25,000 words; 50,000 words; 65,000 words; 70,000 words; 75,000 words; 80,000 words; 85,000 words; and 85,000+ words.

-- In addition to announcing it in the Forum, when you reach one of these nine word-count milestones, you can announce it by attaching a “Word Count” tag to your Member Profile Page.
+- In addition to announcing it in the Forum, when you reach one of these nine word-count milestones, you can announce it by attaching a “Word Count Milestone” tag to your Member Profile Page.

-- That said, know that the focus of the 85K Writing Challenge is to advance the practice of productive writing from first word to first reader.
-Content shared here is designed to encourage to you reach your highest and fullest potential as a writer.
+- That said, know that the focus of the 85K Writing Challenge is to advance the practice of productive writing from the first word to the first reader.
+Content shared here is designed to encourage you to reach your highest and fullest potential as a writer.
 You will be challenged, pushed, and prodded.